intoxstudio/content-aware-sidebars/readme.txt

 If your theme already has WordPress sidebars and widget areas, you can create new custom sidebars to replace, merge with or hide those on certain conditions.

-If it doesn't, it is still possible to display custom sidebars using the function ca_display_sidebar() in your theme or using the sidebar shortcode [ca-sidebar] in your content.
+You can also display custom sidebars using the sidebar shortcode [ca-sidebar id=""] anywhere in your content.

+If your theme has a built-in sidebar generator, it is recommended to disable it and/or only use Content Aware Sidebars for maximum speed and compatibility.

+= Will this plugin work with page builders? =

+Yes!

+Many users already mix Content Aware Sidebars with popular page builder plugins such as Elementor, SiteOrigin Page Builder, Beaver Builder, and Visual Composer.

 = Can I really display sidebars and widget areas on any page? =

 Yep.

-In the Sidebar Editor, you can select on what conditions your sidebar should be displayed.
+In the Sidebar Editor, you can select where, when and to whom your sidebar should be displayed.
 Create a sidebar for each page, a sidebar for posts in a category, or any sidebar you need.

 You can also select sidebars directly when you're editing a post or page.

 [Click here to read more about sidebar conditions](https://dev.institute/docs/content-aware-sidebars/getting-started/display-sidebar-simple/?utm_source=readme&utm_medium=referral&utm_content=faq&utm_campaign=cas).